Important information to know before booking - please read carefully:

 - It must have been at least 21 days from your first dose to receive your second dose at your appointment.
 If it's been more than 21 days you can still book an appointment for as soon as possible.

-- Eligibility: Indigenous adults age 16 and older and non-Indigenous adults living in the same household can get their first dose and their second dose at the 21 day interval.
+- Eligibility: Indigenous youth age 12 to 17 and Indigenous adults 18 and older and non-Indigenous adults living in the same household can get their first dose and their second dose at the 21-28 day interval.

 NEED HELP BOOKING?
 Contact a Vaccine Coordinator: